FangfeiLi05/fangfeili05.github.io/content/certifications/_index.md

 ---
-title: "Certificates"
+title: "Course Certifications"
-description: "List of certificates"
+description: "List of course certifications"

 cascade:
   showReadingTime: false
   showEdit: false
 ---

-This is a list of certificates.
+This is a list of course certifications.

 ---